-I always complained to my husband that I never had any close friends.
+I always complained to my husband that I never had any close friendships, even in high school.
 He said that I would make friends with the other school mums when our kids were at school.
-That was a long time for me to wait to cultivate amazing friendships!
+And let me tell you, that was a long time for me to have to wait.

 Show up when things are great and show up when things aren’t so great.
 It can be easy to choose not to help your friend through a rough patch, we all have things going on.
 The best way for me to show up for someone going through something is to think about how I would like my friends to show up for me in the same situation.
 Whether that’s just my company, financial support, running errands and doing chores or dropping off some prepared meals.

 Different ways you can show up for your friends:

 - active listening when they talk

 - remember important dates like birthdays and anniversaries

 When one of our friends was in hospital after the birth of her second child, we all went to her house.
 We spent a few hours doing chores so she could come home and focus on her new baby.
 We spent our time cleaning the bathrooms, vacuuming, and doing loads of laundry and dishes.
 We even cleaned out the fridge.
 And I hope it’s not the last time we do this.

 The easiest way to support someone’s dream, especially if they have their own business, is to buy from, use or promote their business.

 You can offer a listening ear for their ideas and ambitions, provide encouragement during both their successes and setbacks, and be a source of motivation when they face challenges.